marcopaglio/BookingApp/README.md

 # BookingApp

 BookingApp is a simple desktop application for managing reservations developed with TDD, build automation and continuous integration practices.
 Once the application is launched, you can add your clients and their reservations via a GUI.
-Informations are stored in a database server running as a Docker container.
+Informations are stored in a database server running as a Docker container.  <br>
 BookingApp is compatible both with MongoDB and PostgreSQL DBMSs.  <br>
 **IMAGES HERE**  <br>

-> InfoPoint :information_source:: BookingApp followed by "***project***" indicates the entire job, which includes builds, tests and hence the source code, while "***application***" indicates the executable itself, which you can launch and use.
+> InfoPoint :information_source:: BookingApp followed by "***project***" indicates the entire job, which includes builds, tests and hence the source code, while "***application***" indicates the executable which you can launch and use.

 On GitHub Actions are stored results about Maven builds e tests for Linux OS, MacOS, and Windows:  <br>
 [![Java CI with Maven in Linux](https://github.com/marcopaglio/BookingApp/actions/workflows/maven-linux.yml/badge.svg?branch=main)](https://github.com/marcopaglio/BookingApp/actions/workflows/maven-linux.yml)  <br>